 What Comcast Xfinity speed should I be getting?

 The right internet speed for your household depends on how many devices you use, how often you’re on them, and what activities you primarily do on the internet.
 The table below can serve as a guideline to get you started.
 Once you’re signed up, we also recommend checking data usage in your Xfinity user account.
-This is a good way to ensure that you’re not in danger of exceeding data limits, or paying for more speed than you actually need.
+This is a good way to ensure that you’re not in danger of exceeding data limits or paying for more speed than you actually need.

 What is the difference between Comcast and Xfinity?

-The short answer: there isn’t one.
+There isn’t one.
 Xfinity is owned by Comcast — it’s the company’s cable TV, internet, and phone branch.
 The two names are sometimes used interchangeably when talking about these services.
 You may also see it called “Comcast Xfinity” or “Xfinity by Comcast.”
 All names refer the same suite of TV, phone, and internet services provided by Comcast.